Create a dynamic component

 Notice a few things here:

-• The component renders two buttons, both of which updates the dynamic component using its ID ("my-server-date-component"):
+webActionhelper.
+A component doesn't need to be a dynamic component to update another dynamic component. - The component renders two buttons, both of which updates the dynamic component using its ID (

 After rendering both components, we can see the dynamic component being updated correctly: